 Have you ever experienced a traditional Sunday lunch under the blue sky?

-You will have a chance to try it on 11th June !
+You will have a chance to try it on 20th of May!
 Join us and taste the characteristic meals of the Rye Island - just like on a lunch at your grandma.

 - Price: 49 € / person